-5-

 (1782-1840)

 The French physician J.E.D.
-Esquirol, who in the 1830s described a patient's compulsive checking symptom, wrote that the patient's malady "ought to be studied with the more care, since those suffering from it know how to deceive the most skillful physicians; because they dissemble their condition, in presence of those who notice them, and have authority to decide on the question of their isolation; [and] because they impose upon judicial magistrates in their legal capacity, when about to administer upon their persons or fortune[.]"2
+Esquirol, who in the 1830s described a patient's compulsive-checking symptom, wrote that such patients "dissemble their condition, in presence of those who notice them, and have authority to decide on the question of their isolation; . . . [and] impose upon judicial magistrates in their legal capacity, when about to administer upon their persons or fortune[.]"2

 picture of woman with religious melancholy

-The image at left shows a woman suffering from "religious melancholy" (another term for scrupulosity) who was institutionalized at the Surrey County Lunatic Asylum in the 1850s.3
+The image at left shows a woman suffering from "religious melancholy" (a term that usually meant scrupulosity) who was institutionalized at the Surrey County Lunatic Asylum in the 1850s.3

-By the late 19th century, physicians reached a consensus that OCD was not a form of insanity.
+By the late 19th century, physicians reached a consensus that Os and Cs were not a form of insanity.
 It became more unusual to put OCD sufferers in asylums.
-This advance came about largely as a result of the effort to classify and categorize OCD and other mental illnesses.
+This advance came about largely as a result of the effort to classify and categorize this and other mental illnesses.

 Next: MEDICAL CLASSIFICATION DEBATES